cossacklabs/acra-engineering-demo/README.md

 ### 3. MySQL Transparent Encryption

-By default, Acra configured to work with MySQL database.
+By default in this demo, Acra configured to work with MySQL database.

 ### 3.1 Data Encryption(Write)